 Creating closed caption videos

-Center for Teaching and Learning — Academic Media Production Closed Captioning of Video
+Department of Digital Learning — Academic Media Production Closed Captioning of Video

 Marquette University has resources to assist faculty with making their video media accessible with the use of closed captioning.
 This is primarily through the Academic Media Production Unit.